Practical-Python-Development/Snake/README.md

 If that works:

-Speed adjustment, the longer the snake, the faster it gets.
+Speed adjustment, the longer the snake, the faster it gets. |could be done.

-Leaderboard/Highscore (TopTen)
+Leaderboard/Highscore (TopTen) |check

-break-function
+break-function |has to be done

 sound effects?

+At the end einen Unit-test schreiben.